-Microwaveable grain packs – just like heat-and-serve rice is now available in shelf-stable packets around the world, a number of different grains can also be purchased in heat-and-serve packaging, these make it easy to add variety and interest to your hotel room meals if you find yourself preparing meals in a hotel room without a kitchen often.
+Microwaveable grain packs -Heat-and-serve rice is has been available in shelf-stable packets around the world for years.
+Now, a number of different grains can also be purchased in heat-and-serve packaging.
+These make it easy to add variety and interest to your hotel room meals- especially if you find yourself preparing meals in a hotel room often.

 Beans and Rice – Beans and rice are a classic combo that provides essential nutrients to maximize energy and clear thinking.
-Combining heat and serve rice packets with canned beans is an easy way to make an easy meal in a hotel room.
+Combining heat and serve rice packets with canned beans is an easy way to make a meal in a hotel room.
 If you’re able, add some chopped onion, garlic, or herbs to make it a more flavorful meal – all without needing a kitchen to prepare it.

-Sandwiches with cured meats – There are a number of meats in grocery stores and convenient stores around the world that are shelf-stable.
-Whether it’s Vienna sausages in a can, salami in a vacuum pack, or even pate,* shelf-stable meat products can be combined with bread, crackers, or tortillas to make sandwiches in a hotel room.
-(While “fancy” in the USA, pate is a budget grocery staple in many European countries)
+Sandwiches with cured meats – There are many meats in grocery stores and convenient stores around the world that are shelf-stable.
+Whether it’s Vienna sausages in a can, salami in a vacuum pack, or even pate,* shelf-stable meat products can be combined with bread, crackers, or tortillas to make sandwiches in a hotel room. (*While “fancy” in the USA, pate is a budget grocery staple in many European countries)

 Chicken salad from canned chicken – Like tuna, chicken from a shelf-stable can or pouch can be used to make a number of meals in a hotel room.
 You can even use it to add protein to microwave quesadillas or Ramen noodle cups.

 Salads and vegetables – Just because you are preparing meals in a hotel room without a refrigerator doesn’t mean that you can’t plan to have salads and vegetables for some meals.
 Remember, for many millennia before refrigeration, humans simply kept food at room temperature until it went bad- there’s no rule that lettuce left out of the refrigerator for 24 hours is bad.
-Rather, purchase small quantities of vegetables, and check the color, texture, and smell before preparing food in your hotel room with unrefrigerated vegetables and greens.
-Having shelf-stable oil and vinegar on hand can make a quick dressing that doesn’t need refrigeration.
+Rather, purchase small quantities of vegetables, and check the color, texture, and smell before preparing food with unrefrigerated vegetables and greens.
+Shelf-stable oil and vinegar can make a quick dressing that doesn’t need refrigeration.